taichi-dev/taichi/docs/export_results.rst

 .. code-block:: python

-    # a 2d matrix with quad face
+    # A 2D grid with quad faces
     #     y
     #     |
     # z---/